longyuewangdcu/Chinese-Llama-2/README.md

         --output_dir ${model_save}
     ```

+## TODO

+1. Fully instruction fine-tuning
+2. Continued pre-training

+Stay tuned!

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-We appreciate your contributions to make Chinese-Llama-2-LoRA even better.
+We appreciate your contributions to make Chinese-Llama-2 even better.

 ## Acknowledgments

-Chinese-Llama-2-LoRA builds upon the Llama-2 developed by MetaAI.
+Chinese-Llama-2 builds upon the Llama-2 developed by MetaAI.
 We would like to express our gratitude to the MetaAI team for their outstanding work and contributions to the field of natural language processing.